Heat (Heat Wave)

 Know these terms:

-Heat wave: Prolonged period of excessive heat, often combined with
+- Heat wave: Prolonged period of

 excessive humidity.
-The National Weather
+The

-Service steps up its procedures to alert the public during these periods
+Service steps up its procedures to alert the public during

 when it anticipates an increase in human heat-related illnesses.

-Heat index: A number in degrees Fahrenheit (F) that tells how h
+- Heat index: A number in degrees

-ot it really feels when relative humidity is added to the actual air temperature.
+ot it really feels when relative humidity is added to the actual air

 Exposure to full sunshine can increase the heat index by 15 degrees.

-Heat cramps: Heat cramps are muscular pains and spasms due to heavy
+- Heat cramps: Heat cramps are muscular

 exertion.
 Although heat cramps are the least severe, they are often the